Duncan Keith: Chicago Blackhawks (2005–2021)

 On March 23, 2012, Keith was suspended five games for delivering an elbow to the head of Vancouver Canucks forward Daniel Sedin.
 Head of the Department of Player Safety Brendan Shanahan observed that the hit was "dangerous, reckless, and caused injury" in his video release.

 Keith with the Conn Smythe Trophy in June 2015.

 On June 4, 2013, Keith received a one-game suspension for a slash to the face of Los Angeles Kings' forward Jeff Carter during Game 3 of the Western Conference Finals.
 The league, in announcing the suspension, referred to the slash as "a one handed upward swing" which struck Carter directly in the face causing a laceration which required 20 stitches to close.
-After defeating the defending Stanley Cup champion Kings in five games in the Western Conference Finals, Keith and the Blackhawks defeated the Boston Bruins in six games in the Stanley Cup Finals and Keith assisted on the late game tying goal by Bryan Bickell in game six before Dave Bolland scored the series clinching goal moments later.
+After defeating the defending Stanley Cup champion Kings in five games in the Western Conference Finals, Keith and the Blackhawks defeated the Boston Bruins in six games in the Stanley Cup Final and Keith assisted on the late game tying goal by Bryan Bickell in game six before Dave Bolland scored the series clinching goal moments later.

 In the following season, Keith tallied six goals and 55 assists while maintaining a +22 plus-minus rating over 79 games.
 He was with gold-medallist Team Canada at the 2014 Sochi Winter Olympics.
 Keith recorded four goals and seven assists in the 2014 playoffs, but lost to Los Angeles Kings in the Western Conference Finals, the eventual champions.
 After the season's conclusion, Keith was awarded his second Norris Trophy as the NHL's top defenceman.

 On June 15, 2015, Keith won his third Stanley Cup with the Blackhawks.
 His 2015 playoffs performance resulted in the Conn Smythe Trophy for playoffs MVP, after scoring the winning goal on Tampa Bay Lightning goaltender Ben Bishop.
 He joins Henrik Zetterberg in having achieved scoring the Cup-winning goal and receiving the Conn Smythe Trophy in the same year in 2008.

 On March 29, 2016, Keith was checked to the ice by Minnesota Wild forward Charlie Coyle and retaliated with his stick—Coyle required medical attention having blood dripping from his nose.
 Keith was given a match penalty for intent to injure.
 A review would lead to his suspension from the last five games of the regular season and the first game of the 2016 playoffs – causing Keith to forfeit $148,883.35 in salary under the terms of the NHL collective bargaining agreement.

 On December 11, 2018, Keith and teammate Brent Seabrook became the first pair of defencemen, and the seventh duo in NHL history, to play 1,000 games together.